Board of Directors

 Fiduciary Duty

-Board members (and corporate officers) are fiduciaries, who are legally required to put their principal (such as shareholder / stakeholders) or beneficiary’s interests above their own.
+Board members (and corporate officers) are fiduciaries who are legally required to put their principals' (such as shareholders/stakeholders) or beneficiaries’ interests above their own.
 The Board and corporate officers have 3 primary legal duties:

 Duty of Care